 To learn more about Azure Automation Accounts monitoring, please visit our help page.

 As always, we welcome your feedback and comments.
-Please share your thoughts via Dynatrace Answers, directly within the product through Dynatrace ONE chat, or your Dynatrace Account Manager.
+Please share your thoughts via Dynatrace Community, directly within the product through Dynatrace ONE chat, or your Dynatrace Account Manager.
 For additional resources for Azure monitoring watch our on-demand Power Demo on Advancing cloud Performance: Applying AI and automation to Microsoft Azure.